Flint River (Michigan): Flint water crisis

 In April 2014, reacting to years of cost increases in water purchased from Detroit, the City of Flint voted to join a new water project bringing Lake Huron water directly to Flint by 2016.
 When the decision was announced, Detroit invoked a termination clause in the contract cutting Flint off from Detroit water in one year.
 Flint and Detroit negotiated to maintain the connection to the Detroit system but ultimately the decision was made to switch its water source from Detroit back to water from the Flint River.
 Almost immediately, residents began complaining about the water's taste and appearance, saying it was cloudy and emitted a foul odor.

 The city issued a notice informing Flint residents of their water containing unlawful levels of trihalomethanes, a chlorine byproduct linked to cancer and other diseases.
 The Hurley Medical Center, in Flint, released a study in September 2015, which stated the proportion of infants and children with high concentrations of lead in their blood had nearly doubled since the city switched its water source.
 While tests showed that the water leaving Flint's treatment plant was lead-free, by the time that water reached household taps it could still contain elevated levels of lead.
 This happened because the Flint River water was more corrosive to lead pipes than the previously used water source, Lake Huron; a study conducted by Virginia Tech professor Marc Edwards, a leading authority on water quality, showed that the Flint River water corroded lead pipes at 19 times the rate of water piped from Detroit.
+The city switched back to the Detroit water system on October 16, 2015.
+An extensive lead service pipe replacement effort has been underway in Flint since 2016.